MicrosoftDocs/visualstudio-docs/docs/ide/how-to-view-save-and-configure-build-log-files.md

 After you build a project in the Visual Studio Interactive Development Environment (IDE), you can view logged information about the build in the Visual Studio **Output** window.
 The output data can be saved to log files that you can view in Visual Studio and other editors.

 The logs can help you troubleshoot issues in the build.
 You can locate the exact command lines used for all build tools, and get full diagnostic data about the entire build process.
-The Visual Studio IDE provides you with options to specify the kinds of information you want to view for each build.
+Visual Studio provides options to specify the kinds of information you want to see in the build output and build log files.

-This article describes how to configure, generate, and view build log files in Visual Studio.
+This article describes how to generate, configure, and view build log files in Visual Studio.

 ## Generate and view build log files